Welcome to the Koller Gallery's website

 Biography

 Marianne Gábor was born in 1917 in Budapest.
-She studied as a pupil of István Réti and István Szőnyi at the Budapest College of Fine Arts, where she got Nemes Marcell-award.
-In 1938 the Szinyei Society presented her first two works to the public, and on these exhibitions she won Hatvani-award in 1941 and 1940, and in 1942 she got Honorable Accolade.
-Between 1941 and 1943 she worked at the Art Colony of Zebegény (village in Pest County).
+She studied at the Hungarian Academy of Fine Arts under István Réti and István Szőnyi and was awarded the Nemes Marcell Prize in 1939.
+In 1938, the Szinyei Society presented her first two paintings to the public.
+She received the Hatvany Prize in 1941 and further recognitions in 1940 and 1942.
+Between 1941 and 1943 she worked at the artists’ colony in Zebegény.

 Year Biography